alertlogic/ehub-collector/README.md

 The ARM template can be used to configure a new Azure Event Hub or have the Alert Logic collector reuse an existing one.

+Two versions of the ARM template are offered for deploying the Event Hub collector: the standard ARM template and the Premium plan ARM template.

+-   **Standard ARM template:** The standard ARM template uses the basic 'Consumption' hosting plan which does not support integration with virtual networks and private endpoints.
+Using this template therefore requires that the Azure Function App storage account has public network access enabled for all networks.
+The storage account in this case is reachable from the public internet, but remains inaccessible without proper authentication and authorization.
+-   **Premium plan ARM template:** The Premium plan ARM template deploys the collector onto a Premium hosting plan which does support integration with virtual networks and private endpoints.
+Using this template therefore enables the Azure Function App storage account to restrict inbound connections to those originating from within a specific virtual network in your Azure subscription.
+The use of a Premium hosting plan will incur additional costs in your Azure account.

+For more information about these plans, refer to the [Azure Functions Premium plan overview](https://learn.microsoft.com/en-us/azure/azure-functions/functions-premium-plan?tabs=portal).

 ### Deploy with the custom ARM Template in an Azure Subscription

 Click the button below to start deployment.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Falertlogic%2Fehub-collector%2Fv1%2Ftemplates%2Fehub.json)

-or
+ *-or-*

-Use below premium function ARM template .
+Use below premium function ARM template.
-This template deploys an Azure Function Premium plan with virtual network integration and private endpoints for accessing storage account of azure function app privately.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Falertlogic%2Fehub-collector%2Fv1%2Ftemplates%2Fehub_premium.json)

+**To deploy the ARM template:**

+1. Access the [ARM template page](https://portal.azure.com/#create/Microsoft.Template/uri/https:%2F%2Fraw.githubusercontent.com%2Falertlogic%2Fehub-collector%2Fv1%2Ftemplates%2Fehub.json "ARM template page") in Azure, which deploys the standard 'Consumption' plan ARM template.\
+    *-or-*\
+    Access the [Premium plan ARM template page](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Falertlogic%2Fehub-collector%2Fv1%2Ftemplates%2Fehub_premium.json) in Azure, which will deploy an Azure Functions Premium plan, as described above.

-1. To start a deployment, provide the following required template parameters, and then click the `Purchase` button:
+2. To start a deployment, provide the following required template parameters, and then click the `Purchase` button:
    - **Application Name** - Type the name of the log source to appear in the Alert Logic console.
    - **Alert Logic Access Key ID** - Type the `access_key_id` you created above.
    - **Alert Logic Secret Key** - Type the `secret_key` you created above.